SeanHwangG/test/algorithm/divide-concur.md

   * Constraints: What properties must a solution have?
   * Objective function: What makes a solution have?

+> Question

-> 8 Queen
+* 8 Queen
   * Put 8 queens on a chessboard such that no two are attacking
   * Brute force: Put all possible arrangements of 8 queens on the chess board
     * Instance: An empty 8 x 8 chess board
     * Solution format: A placement of 8 queens
     * Constraint: No two queens are attacking
     * Object: Find a solution with the constraint
   * Consider one row at a time, eliminating possible non-solution board positions early in their construction

 {% include '.backtrack.prob' %}